 \subsection{Ablation Study on the Adaptive Difficulty Prediction Framework}

-\paragraph{Off-the-shelf embeddings fail to capture difficulty structure.} We evaluate a baseline that directly uses frozen embeddings from the Qwen2.5-Math-1.5B-Instruct model without any training or calibration.
+\paragraph{Off-the-shelf embeddings fail to capture difficulty structure.} We evaluate a baseline that directly uses frozen embeddings from the Qwen2.5-Math-1.5B-Instruct model without any further training or calibration.
 In contrast, our framework incorporates trained adapter layers and a calibration head.
-As shown in Tab.~\ref{tab:ablation-embed}, our framework consistently achieves significantly higher Pearson correlation with ground-truth adaptive difficulty across all settings.
+As shown in Tab.~\ref{tab:ablation-embed}, our framework consistently achieves significantly higher Pearson correlation with the ground-truth adaptive difficulty across all settings.
 The poor performance of the off-the-shelf baseline highlights the necessity of further adapter layers and calibration for accurately predicting question difficulty.

 \paragraph{\texttt{DOTS} is robust to the size of reference set.} We further investigate the impact of the reference set size $K$ in RL fine-tuning.
-Fig.~\ref{fig:refsize} compares the performance of the original GRPO and the \texttt{DOTS} method under reference set sizes of 128 and 256, trained with Qwen2.5-Math-1.5B and Qwen2.5-3B on the DeepScaleR dataset.
+Fig.~\ref{fig:refsize} compares the performance of the original GRPO and \texttt{DOTS} under reference set sizes of 128 and 256, using Qwen2.5-Math-1.5B and Qwen2.5-3B on the DeepScaleR dataset.
 The results show that a reference set size of 128 yields RL performance comparable to that of 256.
-This indicates that our approach is robust to smaller reference sets, enabling more efficient rollout collection without sacrificing RL fine-tuning quality.
+This indicates that \texttt{DOTS} is robust to smaller reference sets, enabling more efficient rollout collection without sacrificing RL fine-tuning quality.